Psychology (PSYC)

 Examines the use and abuse of drugs from biological, psychological and cultural points of view.
 Addresses contemporary efforts in education, prevention and treatment of abuse.

-Prerequisite: One 200-level PSYC course or completion of Self and Society domain
+Prerequisite: 200-level PSYC course or completion of Tier II Self and Society requirements

 PSYC 335 Organizational Psychology3 cr